 - It also isn’t clear if these antibodies means you can’t be infected with COVID-19 again.

-- The test can also give a false-positive result, indicating you have COVID-19 antibodies when you do not.
+- The test can also sometimes say you have COVID-19 antibodies when you do not.

 If you feel you are at risk or need additional testing, contact your healthcare provider for further information on testing options and what kind of test may be right for you.

 COVID-19 and other medical conditions